In this post, I have covered top methods and ideas on how you can tune your DB2 program. These tips are useful to implement in your project.

 Display 'Sqlstate = ' Sqlstate

 - Take advantage of the SQLERRD (3) out of the SQLCA.
 The third occurrence of the SQLERRD array is one of the most useful fields in the SQLCA.
 This field is populated after a successful insert, update, or delete with a count of the number of rows inserted, updated, or deleted.
-This is not populated when a mass delete with no Where logic is coded or populated due to deletes affected by delete cascade.
+This is not populated when a mass deletes when Where logic is not coded or populated due to deletes affected by delete cascade.

 - Take advantage of fetching rowsets in your cursor processing.
 (See tuning tip #46 in Chapter 1.)
 This should be strictly enforced for large cursors because of the runtime savings.